Prominent Saudi women's rights activist Loujain al-Hathloul released from prison

 But soon after, bin Salman cracked down on dissidents, arresting many of the women's rights activists who had campaigned for the reforms he seemingly championed.

-"The crown prince wanted to make sure that nobody would take credit for the right for women to drive," Loujain al-Hathloul's brother, Walid, told CBS News' Holly Williams when she was sentenced in December.
+"The crown prince wanted to make sure that nobody would take credit for the right for women to drive," Loujain al-Hathloul's brother, Walid, told CBS News when she was sentenced in December.

 "His personality is to make sure that he gets all the credit for himself."

+Al-Hathloul's family say that while she was in custody she was subjected to electric shocks and threats of rape — all supervised, they say, by Saud al-Qahtani, a former close associate of the Crown Prince.
+Al-Qahtani is also accused of directing the 2018 murder of Jamal Khashoggi, a Saudi journalist who angered the authorities.

-While she has been in custody, Al-Hathloul's family says she has been subjected to electric shocks and threats of rape.
-A Saudi court recently ruled there was no evidence of torture.
+A Saudi court recently ruled there was no evidence of torture in al-Hathloul's case.

 "It was brutal.
 It was insane.
-It was inhuman," Walid said, adding that if al-Hathloul is prevented from leaving Saudi Arabia upon being released from jail, she will still not be free.
+It was inhuman," Walid said, adding that if al-Hathloul was prevented from leaving Saudi Arabia upon her release from jail, she still wouldn't really be free.

 "She will be still monitored.
 She will be censored.
 She will not be able to speak out.
-So that's not freedom."
+So that's not freedom," he said.

+U.S. Senator Jim Risch issued a statement on behalf of the Senate Foreign Relations Committee, which he chairs, on Wednesday, welcoming al-Hathloul's release from prison as, "a good first step, however, all of her charges should be dropped and she should be allowed to travel freely."